 We usually associate “whistleblowing” with high-profile cases that expose government corruption of some kind.
-However, according to a Washington, DC whistleblower lawyer at Eric Siegel Law, whistleblowing can come in many forms and involve an employee exposing their workplace to engage in activities like embezzlement, healthcare fraud, or misusing funds.
+However, according to a whistleblower lawyer at Eric Siegel Law, whistleblowing can come in many forms and involve an employee exposing their workplace to engage in activities like embezzlement, healthcare fraud, or misusing funds.
 There are different reasons why an employee might decide to “whistleblow.”
 Regardless of the reasons, employees or other individuals often fear retaliation.
 We’ll explore actions to take when facing retaliation.

 - Keep Any and All Evidence

 When facing retaliation, be sure to keep a record of any possible evidence.
 Evidence of retaliation often includes threatening text messages, voice recordings, emails, physical notes, and more.
 Whether these threats come from an identified source or not, keep a record of them.
 You may also experience more subtle retaliation, like employees or other people in the workplace treating you differently.
 While a supervisor giving you the “stink eye” won’t be the final nail in the coffin, it can help you build your testimony.

 - Write Down Your Account and Update It Regularly

 From writing down when you first witnessed your workplace engaging in unlawful behavior to how you were treated after “whistleblowing,” be sure to update your personal account regularly.
 You may even get testimonies from other employees that witness similar behavior, but you sure never pressure another employee to join you and your case.

 - Know Your Legal Rights